heyuanphil/heyuanphil.github.io/talking.md

 ### 2024

-- **Are Humean laws of Nature in a better epistemic status?**, Nov 2024, Slice Talk, UMass Amherst
+- **Is Humean laws of Nature in a better epistemic status?**, Nov 2024, Slice Talk, UMass Amherst
 - **Epistemic permissivism and risk evaluation in irrationality**, April 2024, Gruelight Talk, UMass Amherst

 ### 2023